sleepymalc/VSCode-LaTeX-Inkscape/README.md

     }
 },
 ```

-> Make sure that the curly braces above have a trailing comma, otherwise, VSCode will complain about it.
+> Make sure that the curly braces above have a trailing comma, otherwise, VS Code will complain about it.

 The working mechanism is as follows.
 When you press `cmd`+`l`, the [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command) will do the following: